w3c/trace-context/spec/21-http_response_header_format.md

 - A component that makes a deferred or delayed recording decision may communicate the priority of a recording by setting `sampled` flag to `1` for a subset of requests.
 - A component may also fall back to probability sampling and set the `sampled` flag to `1` for the subset of requests.

+##### Random Trace ID Flag

+The second least significant bit of the trace-flags field denotes the random-trace-id flag.

+If a trace was started by a downstream participant and it responds with the `traceresponse` HTTP header, an upstream participant can use this flag to determine if the `trace-id` was generated as per the specification for this flag.

+The format and requirements for this are the same as those of the random-trace-id flag in the trace-flags field in the `traceparent` request header.

+For details, see the trace-flags section under [traceparent Header Field Values](#traceparent-Header-Field-Values).

 ##### Other Flags

-The behavior of other flags, such as (`00000100`) is not defined and is reserved for future use. tracing systems MUST set those to zero.
+The behavior of other flags, such as (`00000100`) is not defined and is reserved for future use.
+Tracing systems MUST set those to zero.